jacksonopp/astro-joppdotdev/src/content/blog/humor.md

 While humor can be an effective tool for improving user engagement and emotional connection, it's important to use it appropriately and thoughtfully.
 Here are some best practices for incorporating humor into UX design:

-> Humor is only effective when it's used in a way that's authentic to the brand and appropriate for the context"
+> Humor is only effective when it's used in a way that's authentic to the brand and appropriate for the context
-> <br /><cite>-- Samantha Geitz, UX Designer and writer</cite>

 1. ### Know Your Audience